 Why are we, as a nation so obsessed with foreign things?
 Is it a legacy of our colonial years?
 We want foreign television sets.
 We want foreign shirts.
 We want foreign technology.
 Why this obsession with everything imported?

-Whether it’s music videos – named “video clips” in Arab countries – or CD album covers, copying “the West” is the new form of originality.
+Whether it is music videos – named “video clips” in Arab countries – or CD album covers, copying “the West” is the new form of originality.

-There’s a reticent sense if Arabs (including those in “authority”) were left to their devices, they’ll never measure up, not forgetting a ravenous need to please “the West” – which may happen at a cost but not even then.
+There is a reticent sense if Arabs (including those in “authority”) were left to their devices, they will never measure up, not forgetting a ravenous need to please “the West” – which may happen at a cost but not even then.

 Incidentally, Arab singers who are “copycats” emphasising the importance of inimitability.

 TODAY’S ROLE MODELS

 Forget the classy likes of Umm Kulthūm, Fayrouz (not my cup of tea though) and Julia Boutros – although her last two albums, Yawman Ma (Some Day) and Milādak (Your Birth/Birthday), were lyrically and grammatically weak and disappointing in comparison to her previous works.
 Haifa Wahbi and Maya Diab are the way to go, singers who accentuate their physical assets simply because that seems to be their only “talent”.

 With the ongoing battle for singers to appear young and sexy, a growing trend amongst Arab celebrities, – who have had a helping hand from cosmetic surgeons – these fake and desperate looking singers, are today’s generation role models (true worldwide).

 Music videos depict these starlets sexualising themselves (the very same who speak about the emancipation of women) and womanising stars objectifying women leaving nothing to the imagination.
 With sexual innuendos that can easily be described as soft porn, inappropriate or frivolous lyrics, a scenario disharmonious with the song and end credits that are equivalent to that of a film, – sometimes in English – all for fame and fortune.